Usage & Limits overview

 Understanding pay-as-you-go limits

-Sometimes you need more capacity than your reserved capacity, but you still need to cap usage.
+Sometimes you need more resources than your reserved capacity provides but you still need to cap usage.
 Pay-as-you-go limits let administrators add capacity beyond the reserved capacity, while still controlling total usage.
 In some instances, account administrators can permit overage Any usage in excess of reserved capacity for RAM hours, concurrent Metered RAM, or Storage. for the entire account or by individual regions to exceed reserved capacity.

 By default, each account has two fixed limits: